Oktoberfest to offer food and fun

-Gary Messer receives his prize money as the winning contestant of the sixth week’s football contest.
-He got eight out of nine correct with the tie breaker of 50.
+Josie Ramirez receives her prize money as the winning contestant of the seventh week’s football contest.
+She got eight out of nine correct with the tie breaker of 38.
 The annual contest that lasts through the football season is sponsored by First National Bank.
 Entrants are reminded to print their name on the form and include their daytime phone number so that they can be notified if they win.

 Ask The Lawyer

 Question: I had a car loan with my bank that I defaulted on.
 I was laid off from my job and I just couldn’t keep up with the payments.
 I signed the car back over to my bank and I even took my car to them rather than having it repossessed.
 That was almost a year ago.
 I never changed my bank to any other.
 I went back to work and I started putting extra money into my savings account so that I could save up for another car.
 I just found out that the bank took all of the money in my savings account and applied it to the deficit I owed on the car that I defaulted on.
 How can my bank, without my permission, take my hard earned savings?
 Is that legal?
 They told me that not only did they have the right to do it but that I gave them permission in my banking contract with them.
 I do not ever remember signing a banking contract with my bank and now I’m out nearly $3,000 that was in my savings account.

 Stamp purchase lands dinner and a murder mystery